 One of the first questions we ask is why they needed to engage our client.
 What challenge were they facing?
-What pain point did they have in their business?
+Did they have pain points in their business?
 What problem were they looking to solve?

 This helps your potential customers see that they’re not the only ones looking for your solution, and helps them empathise with the speaker.

 By asking about your client’s selection process, we establish what sets you out from the competition.
 We often get quotes like “they understood our problem” or “they have the most flexible solution.”
 This all shows that you stand out against your competition.

 What was it like to work with you?

 There are two sides to this question.
 Of course, there’s the practical – did the product work, was in implemented well.
 Then there’s the human side – did you listen to their needs?
 Did you take a collaborative approach?
 Did you go above and beyond?

 What were the benefits of the benefits?